 Designers who work in various design disciplines like architecture, interaction design, graphic design, and service design are experienced problem solvers.
 These design practitioners engage with clients to define project needs and goals and then work to meet those goals by developing designed outcomes.
 This process is repeated in professional design practices from single-person businesses to multi-national companies.
 With this repetition comes expertise in partnering with clients to frame and solve problems in order to meet or exceed client expectations.

 The practice of design produces outcomes that influence culture.
-The images used in promotions present a version of reality that people oftentimes aspire to.
+The images used in promotions present a version of reality that people often aspire to.
 The designed form of a building structure presents a version of what a modern building should be and how people should behave inside and around them.
-The layout of a computer interface presents a set of rules for how people should use and access information.
+The layout of a computer interface offers a set of rules for how people should use and access information.
 Through the design decisions they make, design practitioners can block or enable access to information, places, and ideas through the “ideals” their designed outcomes present.

 Design is About People

 In their everyday work, design practitioners consider and create with human needs as a focus.
 For instance, universal access to information regardless of ability or language is a key component of interaction design.
 Interior Designers consider how spaces can help people complete specialized tasks.
 Service designers develop procedural steps that work in harmony with a community’s cultural identity instead of against it.
 Because design is created and developed to be used by humans, people and the way they perceive the world around them play a significant role in how things are designed.

 Adaptable and Flexible